 - a history of any arrests and/or convictions and/or administrative actions involving an offence which resulted in the denial, suspension, cancellation or revocation of driving privileges or which resulted in attendance in an educational or rehabilitation program

-Once you report an arrest and/or conviction on the MedXpress application, the Aviation Medical Examiner (AME) will determine if they can re-issue your medical, or if it needs to be deferred to the Aviation Medical Certification Division for review.
+Once you report an arrest and/or conviction on the MedXpress application, the Aviation Medical Examiner (AME) will determine if they can re-issue your medical.
+If the AME is not able to issue the medical certificate, it will be deferred to the Aviation Medical Certification Division (AMCD) for review.
 The deferral process can lead to numerous requests for information from the FAA, and possibly treatment or evaluations for substance related disorders.

 Get Answers to Your Questions

 Even with a single alcohol and/or drug related event, the FAA may open an investigation, propose certificate action, or request additional information regarding your medical qualifications.
 All very good reasons to contact an aviation attorney for a consultation.